useblocks/groundwork-web/docs/gw_web_pattern.rst

 GwWebPattern
 ============
-Adds web related functions to plugins, to allow their registration and configuration.
+Adds web related functions to plugins to allow their registration and configuration.

 Web Servers
 -----------
-Web servers can be registered to let a user easily start web servers via command line commands.
+This function lets an developer integrate several servers with different configurations and make them easily available via command line interface.

+**use case**: There may be a special server for debug purposes and one for production, which is more secured.
+Like `Flasks debug server <http://flask.pocoo.org/docs/0.12/server/>`_ for debugging and `Pylons Waitress server <http://docs.pylonsproject.org/projects/waitress/en/latest/>`_ for production.

 Registration
 ~~~~~~~~~~~~